XHRN-FM

 XHRN-FM is a radio station on 96.5 FM in Veracruz, Veracruz, Mexico, known as Más Latina.
 The station is broadcast from a high-power transmitter in Santiago Tuxtla and a lower-power transmitter in the city of Veracruz.

 History

 XHRN received its concession on July 20, 1976.
 It was owned by Romeo Luis Rascón Delgado and broadcast with an ERP of 10 kW.

 In October 1993, it was sold to Frecuencia Modulada Tropical and increased its ERP to nearly 40 kW.

-XHRN became a franchise of the Ke Buena national Regional Mexican format from Televisa Radio in August 2008, returning to its prior branding in September 2011.
+XHRN became a franchise of the Ke Buena national format from Televisa Radio in August 2008, returning to its prior branding in September 2011.

 In 2015, Grupo FM Multimedios split into two companies owned by separate members of the same family, with the group owning XHRN calling itself Radio Networks.
 Radio Networks owned XHRN, XHFTI-FM in the Córdoba market, and XHTD-FM in Coatzacoalcos, all branded Más Latina.

 In 2015, XHRN was approved to broadcast in HD Radio.